rbt-lang/rbt-proto/doc/introduction.rst

     * Has no gaps between syntax and semantics (is SQL relational?)

+In computer science, the term *combinator* is used in a narrow and a broad sense.
+In a narrow definition, a combinator is any expression with no free variables.
+That is to say, a combinator expression has its value completely determined by its structure.

+In a broad sense, *combinator pattern* is a technique for designing domain-specific languages (DSLs), which prescribes us to model domain-specific operations in terms of self-contained composable processing blocks.
+These blocks should either come from a set of predefined atomic *primitives* or be constructed from other blocks as *composites*.
+Operations that combine blocks to make composite blocks are often called combinators, which gave the name to the technique, but it is the fact that that every block is self-contained that connects this usage of the term with the narrow definition.
+Going forward, we will refer to individual blocks as well as the operations that combine them as combinators.

+Let us state two properties that make combinators attractive as a design technique for DSLs.

+* **Combinators are composable.**  A DSL is fully defined by its set of primitives and a set of operations for composing combinators.
+Any composition operation must be defined in a generic way so that its operands could be any combinators with compatible interfaces.
+This property gives combinatorial DSLs a distinctive feel of a "construction set".

+* **Combinators are extensible.**  A combinatorial DSL could be adapted to new domains by extending it with new primitives or composite combinators.

 What does it mean to design a database query language?
 New *programming* languages come in dozens every year and their taxonomy is well known.
 Whether it is functional vs. object-oriented, compiled or interpreted, statically or